JetDev22/CS50/LessonNotes/Lesson Notes.md

 {% endblock %}
 ```

-- The scripting language used by FLASK here (as seen with these {}) is called Jinga
+- The scripting language used by FLASK here (as seen with these {}) is called Jinja
 - No we can always see the key value pair in the URL bar of the browser.
 Due to privacy concernes you might not want to do this.
 We can hide this extended URL but still send the key value pair by changing the method from get to post
 - In the app.py we change (mind the change from request.args.get to request.form.get args is for get and form is for post)